theaqueen21/LOLBAH/README.md

 # LOLBAH
-Living Off The Land Binaries And Exploits
+Living Off The Land Binaries And Hacks

 Malicious Use Of Utilities Or Tools That Are Already Installed In The Victim's Environment